If you are on a serious job hunt in the hospitality industry, let’s get you going with a few advice on writing a killer hospitality resume.

 - Don’t copy and paste.
 Give it your personal touch

 - Include and highlight specific achievements that present a comprehensive picture of your marketability

 - Do mention some difficult situations you have handled and leadership skills you have demonstrated in previous jobs

 You are all set with a Killer resume now.
-Also read about the Different Types of Interviews to get ready for the next stage.
+Also, read about the Different Types of Job Interviews to get ready for the next stage.

 Hope you liked these hospitality resume tips and hope you found the given resources about resumes of hotel management professionals useful.

-Before we bid adieu we leave you with a few points you must remember always when thing about a perfect hospitality industry CV.
+Before we bid adieu we leave you with a few points you must remember always when thinking about a perfect hospitality industry CV.

 - Formatting: You just have a minute to express

 - Clearly, mention dates and highlight your achievements

 - Always be clear about your achievements in your resume